ZyncUp/cassandra-apscheduler/README.md

 directory.

 ## Source
-The source can be browsed at `Github <https://github.com/ccoovrey/cassandra-apscheduler>`_.
+The source can be browsed at [Github](https://github.com/ZyncUp/cassandra-apscheduler)

 ## Reporting bugs
-A `bug tracker <https://github.com/ccoovrey/cassandra-apscheduler/issues>`_ is provided by Github.
+[bug tracker](https://github.com/ZyncUp/cassandra-apscheduler/issues) is provided by Github.